sk-athar/1.Traffic-Analysis-Project/README.md

 *JSON format is ingestion-ready for ELK or Splunk dashboards.*

 ![Notice Log](images/ioc_detected.png)
-*Zeek notice.log with IOC alerts.*
+*Zeek notice.log with IOC alerts.
+Full alerts can be found in zeek-rules*

 ---